 More radical thinkers, such as our editor, believing that the latter is unlikely and of the former, that if Austen had read Repton’s published work, it is likely that she would have written more about him.
 Our editor uses this inference to support his argument that Repton himself wrote Jane Austen’s works.’
 [Notes from the Professor, trans. the Type-Setter]

 A gloss from the Type-Setter: It is as likely perhaps that, given Austen’s interest in the theatre, she would have read Repton’s play ‘Odd Whims’.
-As for the Professor, he carries his culture with him, though he claims to have lost all cultural reference, with his battered hat, accent, cloak, the quintessence of the dispossessed, the Wandering Jew.
-Yet he responds as follows moving towards the subject of sympathetic evolution: ‘Repton was not aware of what he was doing – at least he showed no sign of it – his red books list recommendations but they seldom make clear what he was trying to achieve, or how he expected his clients to live in their landscapes and certainly they do not seek to justify the design in the way in which an artist of our own day will.
+As for the Professor, he carries his culture with him, though he claims to have lost all cultural reference, with his battered hat, accent, cloak, the quintessence of the dispossessed, the Wandering Jew and his response inclines to a hypothesis of sympathetic evolution: ‘Repton was not aware of what he was doing – at least he showed no sign of it – his red books list recommendations but they seldom make clear what he was trying to achieve, or how he expected his clients to live in their landscapes and certainly they do not seek to justify the design in the way in which an artist of our own day will.
 This absence of reasoning; the assumption that we all know what we want, which he himself assumed for most of his career – only throwing it out the window in his last great works – the absence of reasoning, of asking what life is for, this marks out also the novels of Jane Austen.

 It hardly matters whether we regard landscapes as rivals to literature: they are bigger than that question would have us believe, being the stuff we live in.